latka-krystof/AgentSocietyChallenge/README.md

 ## Agent Architecture

-### Final Combined Agent (Memory + Planning + Reasoning)

-Our final agent combines three key components:
+Our agents are built using three key components that can be combined in different ways:

 1. **Planning Module** (`PlanningOnlyModule`):
    - Creates a deterministic plan for gathering context
    - Executes structured steps: fetch user, business, reviews
+   - Provides a systematic approach to information gathering

 2. **Memory Module** (`MemoryUserProfile`):
    - Stores and retrieves relevant reviews from memory
    - Builds user preference profiles
+   - Enables agents to leverage historical context and past interactions

 3. **Reasoning Module** (`ReasoningCOTWithReflection`):
    - Uses Chain of Thought with reflection
    - Determines rating and generates review text based on gathered context
+   - Applies logical reasoning to synthesize information and produce outputs

+Different agent implementations combine these components in various ways:
+- **Baseline**: Minimal implementation without these modules
+- **Planning-only**: Uses only the planning module
+- **Reasoning-only**: Uses only the reasoning module
+- **Memory-only**: Uses only the memory module
+- **Combined agents**: Use two or more components together (e.g., Planning + Reasoning, Memory + Reasoning, Memory + Planning + Reasoning)
+- **Vader agent**: Uses Planning + Reasoning with VADER sentiment analysis for enhanced rating prediction

-The agent workflow:
+The typical agent workflow:
-1. Executes the planning structure to gather data
+1. Executes the planning structure to gather data (if planning module is used)
-2. Stores item reviews in memory during execution
-3. Retrieves similar reviews from memory
+2. Stores and retrieves relevant information from memory (if memory module is used)
-4. Uses the reasoning module to determine rating and generate review
+3. Uses the reasoning module to determine rating and generate review text
-5. Returns both rating and review text
+4. Returns both rating and review text

 ---